leo-le-07/onboarding-codenote-client/README.md

 - [Jest](https://jestjs.io/)
 - [Enzyme](https://airbnb.io/enzyme/)

-We have 4 main tasks in order to make this project completely.
-Each task will include 2 parts: basic and optional requirements.
+We have 4 main tasks in order to complete this project.
+Each task includes 2 parts: basic and optional requirement.

-You have to complete the basic requirements first, after that you can move on optional requirements that require more time and challenges to complete.
+You have to complete the basic requirement first, after that you can move to optional requirement that requests more time and challenge to finish.

 ## Part I - Basic Features